 The Massachusetts Firefighting Academy was brought into existence by Massachusetts General Law, Chapter 842 of the Acts and Resolves of 1971.
 MFA provides fire training to municipal fire service personnel at no cost to the cities and towns.
 The policy making body for the Academy is the Massachusetts Fire Training Council , a 15 member body appointed by the Governor.
 The Council is also the sole agency that can certify all levels of fire service personnel in the Commonwealth.
 Fire service certification is provided to stimulate professional development in the Massachusetts fire service and to allow members a means to demonstrate their ability to meet professional qualification standards through an objective measure of their professional knowledge, skills, and abilities.

-The flagship program offered by MFA is the 12-week recruit training program.
+The flagship program offered by MFA is the 9-week Career Firefighter Recruit Training program.
 The Academy offers over 300 topical continuing education courses and fire officer training.
 A detailed listing of MFA courses is posted on the web and on-line registration is available.
 Admission is restricted to members of fire departments in the cities, towns and fire districts of the Commonwealth of Massachusetts and similar public fire departments in other states.

 |Telephone/Registration Number||(978) 567-3200|